 Full Day

-Enjoy the other amenities of Pine Grove Furnace State Park including camping, fishing, boating on Laurel Lake, relaxing lake beaches, and swimming.
+Enjoy Pine Grove Furnace State Park's other amenities, including camping, fishing, boating on Laurel Lake, relaxing lake beaches, and swimming.

 Follow the white blazes throughout the park to hike along the A.T. or you can challenge yourself with a hike along Pole Steeple Trail, which links to the A.T.